 The Company maintains reagents and other consumables primarily used in sample collections and testing which are valued at the lower of cost or net realizable value.
 Cost is determined using actual costs on a first-in, first-out basis.
-The reagents and supplies was \$25.7 million and \$16.5 million as of March 31, 2021 and December 31, 2020, respectively, and was included in other current assets in the accompanying Condensed Consolidated Balance Sheets.
-While the Company has not experienced significant disruption in its supply chain and the Company does not yet know the full impact COVID-19 will have on its supply chain, the Company has increased its reagents and supplies on hand to respond to potential future disruptions that may occur.
+The reagents and supplies were \$25.4 million and \$16.5 million as of June 30, 2021 and December 31, 2020, respectively, and was included in other current assets in the accompanying Condensed Consolidated Balance Sheets.